-In a typical FEP setup involving the transformation of one chemical species into another one in the course of the simulation, the atoms in the molecular topology can be classified into three groups.
-A group of atoms that do not change during the simulation - e.g. the environment, the atoms describing the initial state, a, of the system, and, last, the atoms that correspond to the final state, b, at the end of the alchemical transformation.
+In a typical FEP setup, that involves the transformation of one chemical species into another one, the atoms in the molecular topology can be separated into three groups: (i) a group of atoms that do not change during the simulation - e.g.the environment, (ii) those atoms describing the initial state, a, of the system, and (iii) those that correspond to the final state, b, at the end of the alchemical transformation.
 The atoms representative of state a do not interact with those of state b throughout the entire molecular dynamics simulation.
-Such a setup, in which atoms of both the initial and the final states of the system are present in the molecular topology file - i.e. the psf file - is characterisitic of the so-called "dual topology" protocol.
-[2] The hybrid Hamiltonian of the system, which is a function of the coupling parameter λ , that smoothly connects state a to state b, is calculated as:
+Such a setup, in which atoms pertaining to both the initial and the final states of the system are present in the molecular topology file - i.e.the psf file - is referred to as "dual topology" paradigm.
+[2, 15] The hybrid Hamiltonian of the system, which is a function of the coupling parameter λ , that smoothly connects state a to state b, is evaluated as:

-$$\mathcal{H}(\lambda) = \mathcal{H}0 + \lambda \mathcal{H}a + (1 - \lambda)\mathcal{H}b \tag{5}$$ where \mathcal{H}a is the Hamiltonian of the group of atoms representative of the initial state, a, and \mathcal{H}b characterizes the final state, b. \mathcal{H}0 is the Hamiltonian for those atoms that do not undergo any transformation during the MD simulation.
+$$\mathcal{H}(\lambda) = \mathcal{H}0 + \lambda \mathcal{H}a + (1 - \lambda)\mathcal{H}b \tag{5}$$ where \mathcal{H}a is the Hamiltonian for the group of atoms representative of the initial state, a, and \mathcal{H}b characterizes the final state, b. \mathcal{H}0 is the Hamiltonian for those atoms that do not undergo any transformation during the MD simulation.